-Music is something that most of us enjoy daily.
-And while we appreciate its sound, we rarely think much about the instruments behind those sounds.
+Music is something that most of us enjoy daily, and while we appreciate its sound, we rarely think much about the instruments behind those sounds.

 Musical instruments come in all shapes and sizes, and size often plays a role in the types of sounds an instrument produces.
 For example, a small fiddle plays higher notes than a large cello, and a piccolo is much softer than a saxophone.

-Today, we want to focus on the big instruments – we’re talking about the most ginormous musical instruments in the world.
+Today, we want to focus on the big instruments — we’re talking about the most ginormous musical instruments in the world.
+Sound exciting?
+Just wait until you see what we found!

 1. Boardwalk Hall Auditorium Pipe Organ